 My parents moved to Ft.
-Lauderdale, Florida in January of 1955 to find a climate that was more favorable to my asthma than the cold wet winters of Northeastern Ohio where I was born six years before.
-I have no siblings, so there was just the three of us, in a new house in the Deep South, making visits to our Ohio family in the summer and hosting their visits to us at Christmas-time.
+Lauderdale, Florida in January of 1955 to find a climate that was more favorable to my asthma than the cold wet winters of Northeastern Ohio where I was born.
+I have no siblings, so there was just the three of us, in a new house in the Deep South, making visits to our Ohio family in the summer and hosting their visits to us at Christmastime.

 As I grew up, the Christmas holiday in Florida held the most vivid memories for me because that was when my mother’s parents and her older sister and husband came to visit, and we all went to the midnight service at the Lutheran church that we attended.
 I always got to sit between my grandmother and my aunt.
 The warm feelings of love and acceptance were amplified by the seasonal music in the dim light of the church at a time when I should have been in bed.

 That song was always the last one sung and it closed out the service just after one o’clock in the morning every year.
-Silent Night is more than just a Christmas carol to me, it is the embodiment of my grandmother, because she did not just sing it at Christmas time.
+Silent Night is more than just a Christmas carol to me, it is the embodiment of my grandmother, because she did not just sing it during the holidays.
 Year round, throughout my childhood and young adulthood, my grandmother could be heard singing Silent Night as she went about her day doing laundry, cleaning the house or just relaxing in a chair with our son in her arms.